halej2/WebScraping-Challenge/README.md

 2. Use Python data analysis techniques to answer research questions
 3. Created data visualizations using Matplotlib and Pandas to support each conclusion

-- To complete this assignment, I referenced Week 11 classwork assignments and received guidance in office hours from professor
+Note: To complete this assignment, I referenced Week 11 classwork assignments and received guidance in office hours from professor